ozgur/python-firebase/README.md

 # Python Firebase

-Python interface to the Firebase's REST API.
+Python interface to the Firebase's REST API

 ## Installation